Competitive Start Fund - All Sectors - with focus on Agtech/Manufacturing/Lifesciences/Renewables

 The Competitive Start Fund is open to:

-- Individuals who, prior to Enterprise Ireland's investment completing, will have a headquarters registered and be based in Ireland.
+Individuals who, prior to Enterprise Ireland's investment, will have a headquarters registered and be based in Ireland.
 All intellectual property and assets must reside in the Irish entity.
-The majority management must be based in Ireland for a minimum of one year.

 In addition, applicants must fulfil all of the following criteria:

-- Must be a manufacturing or an internationally traded services business;
+- Must be a manufacturing or an eligible traded services business (the eligible services as listed in the Service Industries Order 2010);

 - Must not have received equity funding of more than €100K prior to the competition closing date.
 Equity includes Ordinary shares, Convertible Preference Shares, Convertible Loan Notes and Directors Loans.
 Sweat equity does not apply;

-- Must be less than three years old on the date of registration;
+- If a company, it must be less than three years old [from date of registration];

-- Applicants must be eligible to live and work in Ireland or be legally working here or attending, or have recently attended, a startup accelerator programme in Ireland.
-If you are successful and your current visa status does not allow you to run a business in Ireland you must regularise your visa situation before receiving an investment.
+- Applicants must be eligible to live and work in Ireland.
+If their current visa status does not allow them to run a business in Ireland they must regularise their visa situation before receiving an investment.
+(Enterprise Ireland has a help-desk to advise non EU applicants on the relevant rules).

-- Must meet SME definition as defined by EU legislation: http://ec.europa.eu/growth/smes/business-friendly-environment/sme-definition_en
+- Must meet SME definition as defined by EU legislation

 - If an application is successful and is currently in receipt of an Enterprise Ireland Feasibility Grant, the full amount of the Feasibility grant must be drawn down before the Competitive Start Fund investment or, alternatively, the company/individual must forego the balance of the Feasibility Grant prior to starting the CSF.